paxfeline/hearsay/build-journal.md

 #### slots

-Because they are custom elements, Hear-Say components can have [slots](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_templates_and_slots#adding_flexibility_with_slots).
+Because they are custom elements, hearsay components can have [slots](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_templates_and_slots#adding_flexibility_with_slots).
 Slots are useful for cases where you want to be able to place child-elements to be rendered somewhere inside your component.

 A custom element is not obliged to display its children.
 However, if you would like it to, you can include an unnamed `<slot>` element in the component's HTML source.
 All children of the component will be rendered in this slot -- with the following exception: